 If you type in the phrase “is LinkedIn still relevant” on Google, the autocomplete suggestions include “is LinkedIn still relevant 2015,” “is LinkedIn still relevant 2016,” and so on — and since the answer for 2018 is still yes, it’s worth knowing how to get the most out of your LinkedIn profile.
 The recommendations in our 2016 post on the best LinkedIn settings for job hunting are still relevant, and you can also take a look at LinkedIn’s video guide on adjusting account and privacy settings.

-Here are tips for how to get the most out of your LinkedIn profile in 2018:
+Here are tips for how to get the most out of your LinkedIn profile:

 1. Don’t wait until you change jobs to change your profile.
 Keep it updated with your professional accomplishments — papers, projects, presentations, and more.